dpolak/lit-app-air-quality/README.md

 # AIR QUALITY APP

 Highlights.

 - App was made with use of lit-element-starter kit
-- Due to issues with web-dev-server related to CORS, a fetch API proxy was used - in order to omit the CORS errors,  visit https://cors-anywhere.herokuapp.com/corsdemo and request temporary access.
-Upon clicking, the app will enable a temporary proxy that will process requests from the localhost to the API itself.
+- Due to issues with web-dev-server & API & CORS, a fetch API proxy was used - in order to omit the CORS errors, visit https://cors-anywhere.herokuapp.com/corsdemo and request temporary access.
+Upon clicking, the app will enable a temporary proxy that will process requests from the localhost to the API itself, filling them with required Request Headers.
+More about CORS ANYWHERE can be found under this link - [CORS Anywhere - github](https://github.com/Rob--W/cors-anywhere)
-- in order to run the application, simply install dependencies via `npm install` and launch the app with `npm run serve`s
+- in order to run the application, simply install dependencies via `npm install` and launch the app with `npm run serve`

 # LitElement JavaScript starter